joshgerdes/jekyll-uno/_posts/2023-03-27-azure-quick-review.md

   teaser: "/uploads/azurequickreview_excel_overview.png"

 ---
-There are a lot of workbooks that help with Microsoft Azure cost optimization, but when having discussions and looking into SLA/[SLO ](https://learn.microsoft.com/azure/cloud-adoption-framework/manage/monitor/service-level-objectives?WT.mc_id=AZ-MVP-5004796 "Cloud monitoring guide: Service Level Objectives")and availability scenarios, there are fewer options to select from - today, we are going to look at the deployment and output of Azure Quick Review.
+There are a lot of workbooks that help with Microsoft Azure cost optimization, but when having discussions and looking into SLA/[SLO](https://learn.microsoft.com/azure/cloud-adoption-framework/manage/monitor/service-level-objectives?WT.mc_id=AZ-MVP-5004796 "Cloud monitoring guide: Service Level Objectives"){:target="_blank"} and availability scenarios, there are fewer options to select from - today, we are going to look at the deployment and output of Azure Quick Review.

 > Azure Quick Review (azqr) goal is to produce a high level assessment of an Azure Subscription or Resource Group providing the following information for each Azure Service: